AI assistant — not human

 | Archive Sites | 500 GB | 400 GB (80%) | Annual review — consider deletion of oldest content |

-For organizations in regulated industries — healthcare (HIPAA), financial services (SOC 2, SEC 17a-4), government (FedRAMP) — SharePoint governance is not optional.
-It is a compliance requirement with audit implications.
-Every document, every permission change, and every sharing event must be traceable.
+Governance is a compliance requirement with audit implications.
+Every document, permission change, and sharing event must be traceable.

 Enable and retain the Microsoft 365 Unified Audit Log for all SharePoint activities.
 E5 licensing provides 10-year retention.
 Configure audit log search for: file access, permission changes, sharing events, site creation/deletion, admin configuration changes, and DLP policy matches.
 Export critical audit events to a SIEM (Sentinel, Splunk) for real-time alerting.